Army ROTC Mission

 - Guaranteed Reserve Forces Duty (GRFD) Scholarship

-All scholarship recipients receive $1,200 annually for books and a $250-$500 monthly stipend (stipend dependent on what year the student is in the ROTC program).
+All scholarship recipients receive $1,200 annually for books and a $420 monthly stipend (dependent on year student is in the ROTC program).

 Q: If I join Army ROTC, does that mean I am joining the military?